dstackai/dstack.github.io/docs/run-workflows.md

 dstack init --private-key <path to your ssh key>
 ```

-This command sends the URL of your remote repository and your private key to `dstack.ai`.
+This command sends the URL of your remote repository and your private key to `dstack`.
 This information will be
 securely shared with the runners that will run workflows.

 !!! warning "Repository folder"